The Krotons: Plot

 Thara uses the disquiet of the situation to lead a rebellion and attack the Teaching Machines of the Krotons in the Hall of Learning.
-This prompts a crystalline probe to appear and defend the Machines, and warn the Gonds to cease.
-Zoe tries the Teaching Machines and is selected to be a "companion" of the Krotons.
-The Doctor elects the same fate and both are summoned into the Dynotrope where they are subjected to a mental attack.
+This prompts a probe to appear, defend the Machines, and warn the Gonds to cease.
+Zoe tries the Teaching Machines and is selected to be a companion.
+The Doctor does the same and both are summoned into the Dynotrope where they are subjected to a mental attack.
 Zoe deduces that the Krotons have found a way to transfer mental power into pure energy, while the Doctor busies himself with taking chemical samples of the Kroton environment.
 Circumstances now trigger the creation of two Krotons from chemical vats within the Dynatrope (the Kroton spaceship).
 The newly created Krotons capture Jamie, but are really seeking the Doctor and Zoe, the "High Brains", who have now left the Dynatrope.

-Eelek and Axus, two councillors previously loyal to the Krotons, begin to rally for all-out war with them and seize the initiative in Gond society.
-The more level headed Selris is deposed, but warns that an all-out attack will not benefit his people.
-Instead he has decided to attack the machine from underneath by destabilising its foundation in the underhall.
-Eelek has Selris arrested and reasserts control by negotiating with the Krotons that they will leave the planet if provided with the two "High Brains" who can help them power and pilot their ship.
+Eelek and Axus, two councillors previously loyal to the Krotons, begin to rally for all-out war and depose Selris.
+Selaris insists it is a better idea to attack the Dynatrope from underneath by destabilising its foundation.
+Eelek has Selris arrested and reasserts control by negotiating with the Krotons that they will leave the planet if given the two "High Brains."
 Zoe and the Doctor are forced into the Dynatrope and Selris dies, providing them with a phial of acid which the Doctor adds to the Kroton vats.
 Outside, Jamie and the scientist Beta launch an attack on the structure of the ship using sulphuric acid.
 This two-pronged assault destroys the tellurium-based Krotons and their craft.
 The Dynatrope dissolves away and the Gonds are free at last, choosing Thara to lead them.